Home

 The first step is brainstorming things you think your customers might be searching for.
 For example: If you sell sneakers, you might do some word association around sneakers.
 In addition to sneakers themselves, your customers might be looking for footwear, running shoes, or trainers.

-Once you’ve brainstormed a list of potential keywords, you can use SEO keywords generators to locate common search terms related to those keywords.
-SEO keyword research tools like Ahrefs or Ubersuggests often include Google Trends and Google Analytics, allowing you to see not only which keywords are associated with the words you thought of, but which keywords are most important to — and searched most often by — your target audience.
+Once you’ve brainstormed a list of potential keywords, you can use SEO keyword generators to locate common search terms related to those keywords.
+SEO keyword research tools like Ahrefs or Ubersuggests often include Google Trends and Google Analytics, allowing you to see not only which keywords are associated with the words you thought of, but which keywords are most important to—and searched most often by—your target audience.

 Not all keywords are created equally.
 Understanding not only which keywords are high-ranking, but also how those keywords are being used, is critical to implementing keywords effectively.
 We’ve segmented 20 types of keywords based on how they’re used so you can understand how to work them into your content.